Emmascobar/ToDoApp/README.md

 2) Run the program to give permission to the controller routes to make changes.

 3) The Controller routes can be used and tested using templates provide by Thymeleaf (normally port 8080 on localhost), altought also can be use other HTTP request and test programme.

+## Routes:
+- localhost:8080/index : Homepage.
+- localhost:8080/tasks :  view all tasks list.
+In this page you can able also search, update or delete an existing task.
+- localhost:8080/add-task : view the form to add a new task in database.
+- localhost:8080/update-form/{id} : view an exist task to modificate it.
+- localhost:8080/user-form : view the form to add a new user in database.

+- !
+In futures updates will be possible add the suffix user/ or admin/ to each routes to give previous authentication and security to routes.

 ## Specifications
 With the correct use of TO DO APP, you will be able to: